joakimsigvald/XspecT/README.md

 ### Test a static method with [Theory]

 If you are used to writing one test class per production class and use Theory for test input, you can use a similar style with *XspecT*.
-First you create your test-class overriding `StaticSpec<[ReturnType]>` with the expected return type as generic argument.
+First you create your test-class overriding `SubjectSpec<object, [ReturnType]>` with the expected return type as generic argument.
 Then create a test-method, attributed with `Theory` and `InlineData`, called `When[Something]`.
 This method call `Given` and `When`, in any order, to setup the test pipeline with test data and the method to test.
 Finally verify the result by calling `Then().Result` (or only `Result`) on the returned pipeline and check the result with `Is`.